 The majority of local funding comes from real property taxes, which are taxes levied on land and structures within the Crestline Exempted Village School District.

 Income tax levies can be another local revenue source for schools.
-Crestline Exempted Village School District currently collects no income tax.
+The current Income Tax Rate for Crestline Exempted Village School District is 0.25%.

 Additional local income was derrived from a tax place on furniture, fixtures, and equipment (FFE) of local businesses, but this tax, known as tangible personal property tax, has been eliminated through legislation.
 This elimination represented a significant decrease in revenue for the Crestline Exempted Village School District.